hoanhan101/hstore/README.md

 $ ./test_6824.sh raftkv
 ```

-In order to execute a specific test in a package, then:
+In order to execute a specific test in a package:
 ```
 $ ./test_6824.sh raftkv TestConcurrent
 ```

-> More informations about the test script can be found at [test_6824](test_6824).
+> More informations about the test script can be found at [test_6824](test_6824.sh).

 Here is an example of test's output:
 ```